-Dr Oates qualified from Birmingham University in 1993 and undertook her Specialist Registrar training in Mersey Region, including completing a Doctorate of Medicine at Liverpool University.
-In addition, Dr Oates has been Training Programme Director for Gastroenterology in Mersey since 2007, and National Recruitment Lead for Gastroenterology since 2009.
+Dr Oates qualified from Birmingham University in 1993 and undertook her Specialist Registrar training in Mersey region, including completing a Doctorate of Medicine at Liverpool University.
+She has been the training programme director for gastroenterology in Mersey since 2007, and national recruitment lead for Gastroenterology since 2009.

-She is the treasurer of the British Society of Gastroenterology (BSG) and former Chair of the British Society for Gastroenterologists (BSG) training committee, as well as a member of the Gastroenterology Special Advisory Committee, British Society of Gastroenterology (BSG) executive committee and BSG council, and the Joint Advisory Group for Gastrointestinal Endoscopy (JAG) committee.
+She is the treasurer of the British Society of Gastroenterology (BSG) and former Chair of the BSG training committee, as well as a member of the Gastroenterology Special Advisory Committee, BSG executive committee and BSG council, and the Joint Advisory Group (JAG) for Gastrointestinal Endoscopy.